 If you have breast cancer and are on chemotherapy or immunotherapy, or you have metastatic breast cancer, your immune system may be weakened.
-This means you have an increased risk of getting very sick from COVID-19.
+This means you have an increased risk of getting sick from COVID-19.

 Check the CDC website and your local public health department website for the latest information.

-Common symptoms of coronavirus are:
+Common symptoms of COVID-19 are:

 These symptoms tend to appear 2-14 days after exposure to coronavirus.
 However, a person may be contagious before symptoms appear.

 If you have symptoms or have been in contact with someone who’s been diagnosed with COVID-19, call your doctor.

 For more information on the symptoms of COVID-19 and when to seek immediate medical attention for symptoms, visit the CDC website.

 To avoid being exposed to coronavirus, the CDC recommends you: